Hyperspherical embedding for novel class classification: Introduction

 However while enforcing metric properties on the latent space leverages the model knowledge to novel classes, it requires pairwise learning, which limits the scalability of such approaches given the amount of possible pairs.

-In this paper we take into account the normalized softmax loss(NSL), proposed by \cite{NSL}, and present how it enforces a latent space that obeys the cosine similarity.
+In this paper we take into account the normalized softmax loss function(NSL), proposed by \cite{NSL}, and present how it enforces a latent space that obeys the cosine similarity.
 Based on this, we then present a methodology to apply the \textit{NSL} to the novel classes classification problem.
-Considering a trained artificial neural network, we add a new neuron to its last layer and infer the weights that connect the penultimate layer of the network to this neuron.
+Considering a trained artificial neural network, we add a new neuron to it's last layer and infer the weights that connect the penultimate layer of the network to this neuron.
 The connection and the new neuron are used to classify a novel class by using few labeled samples of it.
-Our approach for the open set problem allows us to classify new classes without fine-tuning the model , instead we use the same network parameters the model was optimized upon to classify its seen classes and only adding a new neuron along with its inferred connection.
-We evaluate state-of-the-art approaches to solve the open set problem against our proposed approach, both in the disjoint and joint scenarios, as defined in section \ref{sec:DisjointJointDefinition}, for different datasets.
-The experimental results show that our approach outperforms other metric learning strategies and it, additionally, induces a more scalable training process, as it does not require pairwise learning, leveraging the open set problem technique to deal with large datasets.
+Our approach for the open set problem allows us to classify new classes without fine-tuning the model, instead we use the same network parameters the model was optimized upon to classify it's seen classes and only adding a new neuron along with it's inferred connection.
+We evaluate state-of-the-art approaches to solve the open set problem against our proposed approach, both in the disjoint and joint scenarios, for different datasets.
+The experimental results show that our approach outperforms other metric learning strategies and additionally, induces a more scalable training process, as it does not require pairwise learning, leveraging the open set problem technique to deal with large datasets.

 The remainder of this paper is structured as follows.
-First, it presents some theoretical background at section \ref{sec:Background}.
-Our methodology and how to classify new classes is described in section \ref{sec:methodology}.
-Next, we present the results on the joint and disjoint open set problem in section \ref{sec:results}.
-Moreover, we present the use of the NSL approach in a more complex dataset in the field of botany, in section \ref{sec:plantnet}.
-Finally, we conclude in section \ref{sec:conclusion}.
+First, it presents some theoretical background at section Preliminaries.
+Our methodology and how to classify new classes is described in section Proposed Methodology.
+Next, we present the results on the joint and disjoint open set problem in section Results.
+Moreover, we present the use of the NSL approach in a more complex dataset in the field of botany, in section Case Study: The Pl@ntnet dataset.
+We compare our methods to incremental learning in section Few shot scenario for incremental learning.
+We present related work and lastly, we conclude in section Conclusion.